Tyler Hamilton rode for Lance Armstrong during three of the seven Tour de France victories the Texan won while doping.

 “It was almost a bit spiritual, really.
 It was just a huge weight coming off my shoulders.
-The first time I told the whole truth all at once was in that grand jury room in Los Angeles.”, said the former Liège-Bastogne-Liège winner in an interview with Cycling Tips.
+The first time I told the whole truth all at once was in that grand jury room in Los Angeles.”, said the former Liège-Bastogne-Liège winner.
 “I went in with a 100 kilogramme backpack on.
 When I came out that thing was really empty.
 It was just liberating.”

 “I had been on anti-depressants for ten years.
 I have some family history with depression.
 I still think I have it today.
 I go through some periods where I am a little bit more quiet and reserved.
 But telling the truth totally helped things.

 “I don’t take medication any more.
 Even if I still have those quiet periods, times when I am maybe not super social, telling the truth helped so much.
 Before, I wanted to disappear from the world at times.”

 “Cyclists are put through the wringer.
 It is the hardest sport in the world,” Hamilton says looking back at his career.
 “So hard.
 You go from riding in the Tour de France, just killing yourself every day for three weeks.
 You are on the top of the world, you have all this adrenaline, and then two days later you are sitting at home, quiet.
 It is hard.

 “For the next two, three weeks maybe you are super low key.
 And then, boom, you are back at another race.
 It is hard.
 You are travelling a lot.
 You are away from your friends and family.
 It is a brutal lifestyle.
 So I think a lot of cyclists probably also have situational depressive moments.”

 Asked what he would change about the past Tyler Hamilton says he would do things differently.